 - Appropriate influenza vaccination and pneumococcal vaccination.

-- Optimal control of stable COPD and relevant comorbidities (eg, diabetes mellitus, ischaemic heart disease).
+- Optimal control of relevant comorbidities (eg, diabetes mellitus, coronary heart disease).

 - The use of continuous prophylactic antibiotics results in a clinically significant benefit in reducing exacerbations in COPD in patients who have frequent exacerbations.
 This however has to be balanced with the risks of resistance (both to the individual and society as a whole) and adverse effects.

 The impact of exacerbations may be minimised by: